Network-Informed Control - Control-Informed Network (NICCI)

 - Evaluate the resulting architecture and algorithms by analysis and simulation

-Involved PhD and PostDoc candidates
+Involved PhD candidates and PostDocs

 - Binyam Shiferaw Heyi: Education: (2008): BSc in Electrical and Computer Engineering, Addis Ababa University, Addis Ababa, Ethiopia.
 (2013): MSc in Network Services and Systems, KTH-The Royal Institute of Technology, Stockholm, Sweden.
 Work Experience: (Jan 2017-present) Research Assistant, Computer Network Group, Paderborn University, Paderborn, Germany.
 (Sept 2013-Dec 2016): Lecturer, School Electrical Engineering and Computing, Addis Ababa Science and Technology University, Addis Ababa, Ethiopia, (Feb 2012-Jan 2013): Network Engineer, MarnaTech AB (Now FlowScape AB), Stockholm, Sweden.